olovajs/motiono/README.md

 ### Animation Chaining

-You can chain animations together using GSAP's `timeline`:
+You can chain animations using GSAP's `timeline` API for more complex sequences:

 ```js
 const tl = gsap.timeline();